EvanSmith93/rhythum/README.md

 - [x] Responsive to window resizing - Tested the full app with the iPhone SE size (portrait and landscape).
 I made adjustments to the list and session pages to align elements more vertically with smaller screen sizes.
 - [x] Application elements - Ensured good styling of elements overall, using both CSS and Bootstrap.
 - [x] Application text content - Chose a nice font from Google Fonts and applied it globally.
 - [x] Application images - Ensured images were properly aligned and had rounded corners.
+Also added a border to summary bars.